 According to the American Journal of Sports Medicine, a whopping 82.6% of golf injuries are because of overuse.
-Naturally, there’s a high chance that whatever knee injury you’re experiencing right now is also because of this.
+There’s a high chance that whatever knee injury you’re experiencing right now is also because of this.
+(3)

-Oh, and did you know that the notorious osteoarthritis can also be a result of overuse?
-Yeah, Stanford says so.
+Moreover, the notorious osteoarthritis can also be a result of overuse.
+(4)

 3. Improve your conditioning

-You can get better at the golfing stuff while you play but you get the strength, flexibility, and stamina for those repetitions away from the course.
+You can get better at the technicalities of golf while you play.
+But you get the strength, flexibility, and stamina for those repetitions away from the course.

-That being said, a study from Sports Health says that golf injuries are often related to poor strength and flexibility, along with not properly warming up.
+Having said that, a study says that golf injuries are often related to poor strength and flexibility, along with not properly warming up.
+(5)

 Thus, training yourself to be more limber and strong also curbs the possibility you getting injured.
-Failing to do so, on the other hand, may very well increase the likelihood of you getting knee problems in the foreseeable future.
+Failing to do so may very well increase the likelihood of you getting knee problems in the foreseeable future.